Chosing the auth method that is best for my app

 What auth flow is right for my app?

-There are several authorization flows one can use to obtain an access token to call the RingCentral API.
+There are two primary authorization flows a developer can use to obtain an access token to call the RingCentral API.
 Choosing the right one will help ensure the security of your customer's data and credentials.
-Here are some questions you need to ask yourself:
+These two methods are:

 Does your app have a user interface, and will each of your users need to connect to RingCentral?